bbe2/Overview/README.md

 - 👋👋👋       ... changing the world as we know it.
 - 👋👋  I am very grateful to be part of this team
 - 👋  and terribly excited to illustrate my skills and help youth build sustainability in their family

--
+- 👋�   me? content and technical writer, adjunct instructor, research enthuasiat
-- 👀  me? content and technical writer, research enthuasiat, robust data science training, value ongoing training in R
+- 👋👋   robust data science training, value ongoing training in R
-- 👀  me? building deep evidence and paradigm for a terminal degree
+- 👋👋👋  me? building deep evidence and paradigm for a terminal degree

-- 👀 I’m interested in ... advancing health equity for marginalized youth + expanding life learning and skills through tech
+- 👋👋 I’m interested in ... advancing health equity for marginalized youth + expanding life skills w tech
-- I have helped over 20 individuals personally through coaching and tutoring with one who got their GED
+- 👋 I have helped over 20 individuals personally through coaching and tutoring with one who got their GED
-- my goal is to work on a platform facilitating the training of many more as 1-on-1 work gratifying but would liek to reach more people
+- 👋 my goal remains training larger groups of students vs 1-on-1 as the world needs programmers

 -- 👀- 👀  Adept building ontologies, informed with scientific research, to frame analysis + translate into structures
 -- 👀- 👀-  👀 ---> Love digital dust, dwell times, geolocations, content scatter, and nonsense  ✨✨